 In 2014, guidelines were published explaining how municipalities can use requirements for mandatory connection to a local district heating system for new buildings.
 The guidelines were issued jointly by the Ministry of Local Government and Modernisation and the Ministry of Petroleum and Energy.
 They emphasise that the municipalities can modify the requirements to suit local conditions, for example by specifying which types of buildings are to be connected or defining the geographical areas where the requirements apply.
 The district heating companies are responsible for providing municipalities with the information they need in order to make good decisions on mandatory connection.
 This is to make sure that the municipal planning process is as effective as possible.

 Since 1 July 2010, it has been mandatory in Norway to hold an energy performance certificate for any building that is constructed, sold or rented out.
 Non-residential buildings exceeding 1000 m2 in size must have an energy certificate that is displayed for the building’s users.
 These arrangements are intended to improve knowledge and awareness of energy use in buildings.
 Inspection of large heating, ventilation and air conditioning systems has also been made mandatory to encourage sound operation and inspection routines.
-Owners of private homes may choose whether to engage an expert to fill out the certificate or do it themselves.
-Energy certificates for commercial buildings and new buildings must be filled out by an expert.
-There is a free online system for obtaining energy certificates for buildings.
+Owners of private homes may choose to use a free online system for obtaining energy certificates for buildings , while energy certificates for commercial buildings and new buildings must be filled out by an expert.
+There is.

 The heating rating (the colour scale) on the energy performance certificate indicates the extent to which the building can be heated (rooms and hot water) by energy carriers other than fossil fuels and electricity.